Dans-labs/dariah/docs/Dux.md

 Reducer
 ---------------------------------------------------------------------------
-Transforms the state in response to dispatched ticket, notably the `win` slice.
+Transforms the `win` slice of the state in response to resize events.

 Selectors
 ---------------------------------------------------------------------------
 ### getWinDim
-Reads the `height` and `width` from the state and transports them as props with the same name.
+Returns the `win` slice of the state, which is just the current width and height of the browser window.

 Helpers
 ---------------------------------------------------------------------------